CDCastr0/CDCastr0.github.io/projects/Ames_Housing_Price_Prediction/README.md

 but there still appears to be some curvature and homogeneity of variance present.
 This indicates that while adding FullBath has improved the model, there may still be missing explanatory factors.
-Like SLR, there are a few observations with a higher Cook’s D value, suggesting they could be influential to the model fit.
+Like SLR, there are a few observations with a higher Cook's D value, suggesting they could be influential to the model fit.
 The leverage plot shows that there are a few points with higher leverage compared to the rest of the data, which might be impacting the regression estimates.
 See Figure 10